Laughter is the best medicine. ~ Proverbs

 Adho Mukha Svanasana or Downward Facing Dog

 An inversion pose such as the downward facing dog causes a temporary increase in blood circulation to the head.
-This increased blood flow triggers the body's calming mechanism, which slows the heart rate and…Continue
+This increased blood flow triggers the body's calming mechanism, which slows the heart rate and respiration.
+Initiate the downward dog by balancing with your…Continue

 Added by deZengo on February 25, 2011 at 11:26am — No Comments